DennisHeimbigner/netcdf-c/NUG/nczarr.md

 # CMake

-The necessary CMake flags are as follows:
+The necessary CMake flags are as follows (with defaults)

-1. -DENABLE_NCZARR=0 -- equivalent to the Automake _--enable-nczarr_ option.
+1. -DENABLE_NCZARR=on -- equivalent to the Automake _--enable-nczarr_ option.
+2. -DENABLE_S3_SDK=off -- quivalent to the Automake _--enable-s3-sdk_ option.
-2. -DENABLE_S3_TESTS=off -- equivalent to the Automake _--enable-s3-tests_ option.
+3. -DENABLE_S3_TESTS=off -- equivalent to the Automake _--enable-s3-tests_ option.

-3. -DENABLE_S3_SDK=off -- look for the aws s3 libraries only if this is enabled; default is off -- this flag is necessary to keep CMake from failing.
+Note that unlike Automake, CMake can properly locate C++ libraries, so it should not be necessary to specify _-laws-cpp-sdk-s3_ assuming that the aws s3 libraries are installed in the default location.

-For CMake with Visual Studio, it is assumed that the aws sdk is installed in its default location, namely here:
+For CMake with Visual Studio, the default location is here:
 ````
 C:/Program Files (x86)/aws-cpp-sdk-all
 ````
-If so, then these libraries will be found automatically by _find_package_ in _CMakeLists.txt_.

 ## Testing S3 Support